miry/medup/README.md

 * Discover all articles from user account available in public
 * Allow to download all recommended articles by user
 * Discover all articles from publisher, that available in public
-* Download images used inside article
+* Download images used inside article or in `assets` folder
 * Save posts in markdown format
 * Convert a single article in markdown format
+* Extract gists and convert to code blocks

 # Getting Started